FTC fines YouTube $170 million for alleged child privacy violations

-In accordance with a $170 million settlement reached with the Federal Trade Commission’s (FTC) and New York Attorney General’s office, YouTube announced this morning that it’ll take steps to ensure kids are “protected” and retain their privacy on its video-sharing platform.
-Specifically, the company says that in the next four months on YouTube and YouTube Kids, it’ll limit data collection, disable comments and notifications, and stop serving personalized ads on videos made for kids.
-Additionally, it says it plans to establish a three-year, $100 million fund dedicated to the creation of “thoughtful” and original children’s content on YouTube globally.
+In accordance with a $170 million settlement reached with the Federal Trade Commission (FTC) and New York Attorney General, YouTube announced this morning that it will take steps to ensure kids are “protected” and retain their privacy on its video-sharing platform.
+Specifically, the company says it will limit data collection, disable comments and notifications, and stop serving personalized ads for kids’ videos on YouTube and YouTube Kids over the next four months.
+Additionally, it plans to establish a three-year, $100 million fund dedicated to the creation of “thoughtful” and original children’s content on YouTube globally.

-To distinguish children’s content from that made for general or mature audiences, YouTube says it’ll continue to rely on creators to select the appropriate categories combined with machine learning to find videos that clearly target young audiences.
-“We know these changes will have a significant business impact on family and kids creators who have been building both wonderful content and thriving businesses, so we’ve worked to give impacted creators four months to adjust before changes take effect on YouTube,” wrote YouTube CEO Susan Wojcicki in a blog post.
+To distinguish children’s content from that made for general or mature audiences, YouTube says it will continue to rely on creators to select the appropriate categories and machine learning to help surface videos that clearly target young audiences.
+“We know these changes will have a significant business impact on family and kids creators who have been building both wonderful content and thriving businesses, so we’ve worked to give impacted creators four months to adjust before changes take effect on YouTube,” wrote company CEO Susan Wojcicki in a blog post.

 According to the FTC, YouTube and parent company Google ran afoul of the U.S. Children’s Online Privacy Protection Act (COPPA) because child-directed channels on its platform used persistent identifiers — or cookies — to deliver behaviorally targeted ads to young viewers.
 COPPA requires that websites and online services provide notice of how they treat information and obtain parental consent prior to collecting data from kids under 13, which YouTube reportedly failed to do.